NotCatalyst/RandomX-Silent/README.md

 * Latest RandomX algo support

 ## Disclaimer

-I am not responsible for any actions, and or damages caused by this software.

-You have the full responsibility over your actions and acknowledge that this software was created for educational purposes only.

 This software's main purpose is NOT to be used maliciously, or on any system that you do not own.